10 Surefire Signs Your Heart Is Super Strong

 A consistently sluggish and rundown feeling can be a sign of something seriously wrong with your heart.
 When you are often fatigued, it may mean the heart isn't able to pump enough blood to give your body the nutrients it needs possibly because of clogged or hardened arteries.
 So as long as you feel peppy and on point most of the time (and aren't depressed) your heart is probably pumping powerfully and the arterial highways are free of congestion—then learn How to Stay Lean for Life: The Workout.

 These numbers can tell you a lot about how your heart is performing so be sure to get them checked at least once every five years unless you have a major risk factor like heart disease, diabetes, kidney problems, or other conditions.
-This is another test that you should get at your physical, but intrepid and curious folks can buy home kits to find out where you stand—though most require you to prick your finger for a bit of blood, so maybe wait until you see your doc unless you’ve already been diagnosed with high cholesterol.
-Total cholesterol should be less than 200 mg/dL with LDL, or “bad,” should be less than 100 mg/dL and HDL, or “good,” should be less than 40 mg/dL.
+This is another test that you should get at your physical, but intrepid and curious folks can buy home kits to find out where you stand—though most require you to prick your finger for a bit of blood, so maybe wait until you see your doc unless you've already been diagnosed with high cholesterol.
+Total cholesterol should be less than 200 mg/dL with LDL, or "bad," should be less than 100 mg/dL and HDL, or "good," should be 60 mg/dL or higher.

 For more about taking control of your cholesterol, check out the Ultimate Nutrition Secrets for Men.